team-mayes/atesa/docs/the_config_file.rst

 	Use of this option is recommended in particular for committor analysis, umbrella sampling, and equilibrium path sampling jobs following an aimless shooting job.
 In this case, the *as_settings_file* should point to the settings.pkl file from that aimless shooting job.
 Default = ''

+``sigfigs``

+	An integer specifying the number of digits after the decimal place to include when reporting CV values in the output file.
+Larger numbers mean larger files, which means more I/O overhead and memory consumption.
+In general you should only need to change this option if you're using a custom CV that requires more digits.
+Default = 3

 Initial Coordinates
 ~~~~~~~~~~~~~~~~~~~